wp-plugins/orbisius-cyberstore/readme.txt

 9. About
 10. Buy Now Button
 11. Buy Now Button after the transaction with the success message.
+12. Screenshot showing the download button for free products (since v.1.2.3)

 == Upgrade Notice ==
 n/a